Kerr Yule

 Kerr Yule (born 8 July 2005) is an Emerging Scotland international rugby union player.
 He plays for Glasgow Warriors.
 He previously played for Ayrshire Bulls and the FOSROC Future XV in the Super 6.
 He has also played for the amateur sides Glasgow High Kelvinside, West of Scotland and Glasgow Hawks.

 Rugby Union career

 Amateur career

 He played for Glasgow High Kelvinside from the age of 8.
 He moved to the West of Scotland, before being picked up by Glasgow Hawks in 2022.

 Professional career

 He entered the Glasgow Warriors academy in 2022, having played for Glasgow's U18 and U20 sides.

 He played for the Ayrshire Bulls in the Super 6 league.
 He then turned out for the Fosroc Future XV to play in the Super Series.

 He played in May 2025's Glasgow Warriors U23 match against Benetton Treviso scoring a try.

 Yule played in Glasgow Warriors two pre-season matches of 25/26 season before making his competitive debut against South African side, the Sharks at Scotstoun Stadium.
 The Warriors won the match with a bonus point win, running out 35 - 19 winners.
 Yule became Glasgow Warrior No. 370.

+He graduated from the Warriors academy on 14 April 2026, signing a professional deal with the Glasgow club.